 Some uniﬁed threat management (UTM) device incorporate advanced features to detect and thwart even the most stealthy malware attacks.
-For example, appliances utilize an innovative sandboxing system that monitors CPU instructions to thwart zero-day and unknown threats.
+For example, appliances utilize an innovative sandboxing system that monitors CPU instructions to prevent zero-day and unknown threats.
 Their virtual private network (VPN) feature allows users to send and receive data across public networks while maintaining security controls.

 When deploying a UTM solution, it is essential to follow proper sizing procedures.
 Ensure the device is adequately integrated into your organization’s network, and establish ongoing monitoring and management processes.

-Regularly update security policies and user access rights, and implement robust authentication mechanisms to prevent unauthorized access to the UTM device and critical network resources.
+Regularly update security policies and user access rights and implement robust authentication mechanisms to prevent unauthorized access to the UTM device and critical network resources.

 Implement backup and recovery procedures to enable rapid restoration in the event of a system failure.